cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 # Files
+`config.go`
-- `config.go` contains constants and variables
+Contains constants and variables.

+`node.go`
-- `node.go` contains `Node` struct definition and core functions.
+Contains `Node` struct definition and core functions.
+- `NewNode` - to initialise a node
+- `Join` - to allow a new node to join the ring
+- `FindSucessor` -
+- `Get`
+- `Put`
+- `stabilize()`
+- `startStabilize()`

+`remote_node.go`
-- `remote_node.go` contains `RemoteNode` and `NodeClient` interface, which handles the concept of remote node and interactions over the network.
+Contains the concept of remote node and interactions over the network.

+`http_server.go`
+Hosts an HTTP server for the node.
+- Exposes endpoints like `/ping`, `/successor`, `/predecessor` with handler functions to allow other nodes to ping this node, find successor, and get predecessor.

+`http_client.go`
+Allows a node to send HTTP req to other nodes' HTTP servers.
+- `Ping` - to check if a remote node is alive.
+- `FindSuccessor`
+- `GetPredecessor`
+- `Notify`

+`http_server.go`

+`messages.go`
-- `messages.go` contains `NodeMsg` definition and other message related stuff.
+Contains `NodeMsg` definition and other message related stuff.

+`finger_table.go`
-- `finger_table.go` contains finger table and routing.
+Contains finger table and routing.

+`utils.go`
-- `utils.go` contain utility functions.
+Contains utility functions.
+- `hashKey` - to generate consistent hashing i.e. same hashes for same input, and different hashes for different inputs.
+- `between` - to check if an ID is in between two IDs.

 # Working with the code
+If I'm not wrong, we can focus on local implementation and make sure the code works first before incorporating Docker.
+- Use Docker Compose to define multiple containers, each representing a separate node.
+- When transitioning from local to Docker, change local host to service name for base URL in `NewHTTPNodeClient`, e.g. from http://localhost:8081 to http://node2:8081

 ## Go and Docker
 Note that initialising nodes on Docker and the `NewNode()` function in `chord.go` are two separate things.
 - `NewNode()` will only run if it's explicitly called in your code, usually in the `main()` function.